 I do not mean that it is wrong to speculate, or even to do some calculations with numbers and dates.
 It is when we become obsessed with it—thinking that we have the answer—that it begins to develop impatience in us.
 In Matthew 24 are listed all the signs by which the church, in every period of history, "knows" that it lives in the end times; but they do not provide the timetable.
 Only the coming of Christ itself will be unmistakably the end.
 We do know that Christ's second coming will be as sudden as lightning, and as unexpected as a thief.

-Matthew 24:27, 37-39 For as the lightning comes from the east and flashes to the west; so also will the coming of the Son of man be. . .
-But as the days of Noah were, so also will the coming of the Son of man be.
+Matthew 24:37-39 But as the days of Noah were, so also will the coming of the Son of man be.
 For as in the days before the flood, they were eating and drinking, marrying and giving in marriage, until the day that Noah entered the ark, and did not know until the flood came and took them all away; so also will the coming of the Son of man be.

-God does reveal more to those in His church (than just those who watch in general).
-He tells that that He will give us the knowledge that we need to have to tell us about where we are in history.
+God does reveal more to those in His church than just those who watch in general.
+He tells us that He will give us the knowledge that we need to have to tell us about where we are in history.
 Speaking to the Sardis era of the church, it says: